ulilazmi100/eniqilo_store/README.md

 ## 🌄 Background

-Eniqilo Store is an backend application for a store to serve their customers, basically a highly performant e-commerce backend.
-Eniqilo Store is part of Project Sprint Batch 2 Week 2 Project.
-Projectsprint is a sprint to create many resourceful projects in a short time with rigorous testing, load testing, and showcase.
-This initiative aims to demonstrate the ability to deliver high-quality, scalable applications quickly and effectively.
+Eniqilo Store is a highly performant e-commerce backend application designed to serve store customers efficiently.
+Developed as part of Project Sprint Batch 2 Week 2, this project aims to showcase the ability to deliver high-quality, scalable applications quickly with rigorous testing and load testing.

 ---